Copyright (c) Simon Kohaut, Honda Research Institute Europe GmbH, Felix Divo, and contributors

 Args:

-uam: The uncertainty annotated map as generator in Cartesian space
+uam: The uncertainty annotated map in Cartesian space.

 """